UKHomeOffice/application-container-platform/docs/apps_deployment.md

 attach it to the auto scaling group via AWS API.

-Kubernetes has a basic support for AWS Cloud, can create an ELB and attached it to compute instances, but that needs more testing.
+Kubernetes has a basic support for AWS Cloud, can create an ELB and attached it to compute instances, but that needs more testing and it is very limited at the moment.

 ## Example Deployment